When in Doubt, Paddle South

 “If you follow that bright star,” hollered Chapman in the dark, choppy seas, “it’s in line with our heading.”

-It was now 8:30 p.m., and mentally I was still fending off perpetual what ifs.
+It was now 8:30 p.m., and mentally, I was still fending off perpetual what-ifs.
 Rapidly fluctuating between the positives and the negatives, I put a cheery spin on paddling in the dark.
 Ironically the visibility was better than at daytime when all I could see was haze.
-I kept telling myself the full moon and that bright star was what we needed.
+I kept telling myself the full moon and that bright star were what we needed.
 But then I would feel discouraged because I wasn’t seeing anything resembling the triangular shape of Santa Barbara Island.

 “Are you seeing Sutil Island?”
 I yelled in the wind.

 He couldn’t tell either because most of Santa Barbara Island was cloaked in fog except the northern tip.
 That’s when I saw the automated light flashing on Arch Point.
 It was a glorious site; shafts of moonlight striking down on the wave-battered isle swept in a swirl of dense, dewy overcast and the beacon going off on the north end of the islet.
 We went from complete despair to utter elation in a matter of seconds.